Chasseur (1812 clipper): First West Indies Cruise

-Chasseur, under Captain William Wade's command, evaded the blockade and cruised the West Indies from July until the Christmas of 1813, harassing the British merchant fleet.
+Chasseur, under Captain William Wade's command, evaded the blockade and cruised the West Indies from July until the Christmas of 1813, targeting British merchantmen.
 Chasseur captured at least six British vessels and burned five of them after divesting them of their valuables.
 Some sources record the capture of as many as eleven prizes during this cruise.

 1814 European cruise

 In July 1814, Captain Thomas Boyle took command of Chasseur.
-He sailed across the Atlantic ocean and harassed British merchant shipping from the coasts of Portugal and Spain to the English and Irish channels.
+He sailed across the Atlantic Ocean and harassed British merchant shipping from the coasts of Portugal and Spain to the English and Irish channels.